TOAST-DOCS/Gamebase/en/js-authentication.md

 ## Withdraw

-The following example shows the code of how a game user withdraws while logged-in.<br/><br/>
+Attempts account withdrawal while logged in.

+* Upon successful withdrawal
-* When a user is successfully withdrawn, the user's data interfaced with a login IdP will be deleted.
+  * The game user’s data of the IdP logged in will be deleted.
-* The user can log in with the IdP again, and a new user's data will be created.
+  * You can login again with the IdP.
+A new game user’s data will be created.
+  * All linked IdPs will be logged out.
 * It means user's withdrawal from Gamebase but not IdP account.
-* After a successful withdrawal, a logout from IdP will be tried.

 > <font color="red">[Caution]</font><br/>
 >
 > When several IdPs are linked with a user, all IdP links are released and the Gamebase game user data is removed.
 >

+The following is an example code that implements a game user withdrawal while logged in.

 ```js
 toast.Gamebase.withdraw(callback)